vyskoczilova/woocommerce-payforpayment/README.txt

 == Screenshots ==

 1. User interface.
 You can find this in every payment gateway configuration.
-1. Example of WPML String translation for COD.
+1. How to set up of WPML in String translation module.

 == Changelog ==